CsatiZoltan/t8code-wiki/Coding-Guideline.md

 # Coding Guidelines

+## Contributing
+We welcome contributions to our library, for a successfull contribution to `t8code` we recommend to open up a Draft-PR from the beginning on.
+That way we can give you tips and discuss your implementation and hopefully avoid big changes in your code after a lot of work has already been done.

+PRs can become very big which increases the work for the reviewer.
+Please seperate big PRs (over 1000 lines of Code) into several smaller ones.
+Use the label "Follow-up PR" to mark it as piece of your contribution.
+Use the same name of your branches and an increasing number to show that the PRs are related (for example: "`my_new_feature [2/n]`" for the second PR of `N` for a new feature).

 ## Indentation

 `t8code` comes with its own indentation script `t8indent` that you should use to indent all code files.